Mason10198/SkywarnPlus/README.md

 # Installation

-SkywarnPlus is recommended to be installed at the `/usr/local/bin/SkywarnPlus` location on Debian (AllStarLink) and Arch (HAMVOIP) machines.
+SkywarnPlus is recommended to be installed at the `/usr/local/bin/SkywarnPlus` location on both Debian and Arch (HAMVOIP) systems.

 Follow the steps below to install: